 The federal Centers for Medicare & Medicaid Services (CMS) has set a goal for states to have an 80% participation rate in C&TC screening services.
 Federal law requires states to maintain an 80% participation rate in the C&TC screenings.
 This participation rate is based on eligible children receiving a C&TC screening service during the reporting year.
 As Minnesota works toward reaching the 80% participation rate goal, accurate billing and coding is critical in documenting the screenings that have been provided.

 States are also required to follow up on referrals made as a result of a C&TC screening to assure that children and families receive the necessary services to correct or improve health problems.
 It is important that providers report all referrals on C&TC claims using one of the four HIPAA required referral codes.

 The C&TC program emphasizes the need to avoid fragmentation of care and the importance of continuity of care in comprehensive health supervision.
-Providers can assist in reducing duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as:
+Providers can help reduce duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as:

 To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must be enrolled as either of the following:

 Staff eligible to provide some components under supervision of a physician or dentist includes the following:

 Some providers listed can only complete certain components that are within their scope of practice as a licensed professional.
 For more information about enrolling as an MHCP provider, refer to Requirements for Providers.
 Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212) (PDF).